Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Props don't seem to set properly
 If it seems like props you're trying to set with the module don't get set properly (ctsProfile still doesn't pass, custom props don't work, etc), go into the script options and change the boot stage at which the props are being set, or change the boot stage for that particular prop, to late_start service.
 See ["Boot stage"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config#boot-stage) or ["Custom prop values"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) above.
 This might happen because the particular prop you're trying to set get assigned it's value late in the boot process and by setting the boot stage for the prop to the last one available (late_start service) you optimise the chances of the module setting the prop after the system.

+If the boot stage already is set to the late_start service stage you might need to activate the soft reboot option for that particular setting.
+Sometimes a soft reboot is required after setting a prop for the value to be properly loaded into memory.

 This may also be caused by the post-fs-data.sh script being set to run in the background because of the execution taking to long.
 Try disabling this option in the [script settings](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#prop-script-settings) and see if that changes anything.

 There is also a possibility that the prop value you are trying to set is too long.
 This is only an issue on Magisk releases up until build 22006, where the prop value is limited to 91 characters.
 Builds after that should not have this issue.